mide/minecraft/README.md

 |---|---|---|---|
 |`JAVA_TOOL_OPTIONS` | JVM Settings, like heap size | `-Xmx1024M -Xms1024M` | Environment Variable|
 |`broadcast-rcon-to-ops` | Announce RCON commands to Server Ops | `false` ???
 TODO | `server.properties`|

+## A Note On Versions

+This image used to download the server `.jar` by a special URL but with 1.13, Minecraft changed the pattern of releasing their files.
+This image has been updated to use the new method, and should continue to work for older versions.
+More testing in this area is likely needed.